Sedki-Ben/Master-Arbeit/CNN improved models/README.md

 ## Performance Improvements

-Comparison with original models (median localization error):
+reminder of the rsults from the original models (median localization error):

 | Model | Original (750) | Improved (750) | Improvement |
 |-------|----------------|----------------|-------------|